 Worm infestation is an annoying topic for many dog owners.
 There are different species that can occur in dogs.
-In Germany, hookworms, dog tapeworms, fox tapeworms and roundworms are the most common.
+In England, hookworms, dog tapeworms, fox tapeworms and roundworms are the most common.

 Although they are not directly life-threatening, they extract important nutrients from the body of the four-legged friend.
 This leads to an undersupply in the long run, which can be especially dangerous for puppies and older dogs.
 For this reason, it is important that you take immediate action if you suspect a worm infestation and take the right measures.